 Bankruptcy involves a number of restrictions and obligations which can be avoided in a Debt Agreement.
 At Debt Rescue, we always recommend the solution which is best suited to your situation.
 Bankruptcy is often the last resort because of the impact it has on your life, not just financially.

 I don’t need a Part 9 Debt Agreement; I just want to consolidate.

 A debt consolidation loan is essentially a personal loan that you take out to cover your debts.
 You can then move forward just making the one repayment.
 However, if you have a default on your credit file, you may not be successful in getting in a personal loan.
 This is when you should consider a Part 9 Debt Agreement, and begin your journey to financial freedom.

-To learn more about Part 9 Debt Agreements, visit here or give us a call on 1800 00 3328.
+You can learn more about Part 9 Debt Agreements here or give us a call on 1800 00 3328.
 Our friendly Case Managers will be able to provide you with more information, advice and assistance.